 Service.
-We value our role as a Christ-centered university which serves the educational, cultural, civic, and economic needs of our world by providing service opportunities.
-We strive to instill within students a lifelong sense of responsibility to contribute to the improvement of their communities.
-As a university, we offer consulting, professional services, and cultural events to enrich and improve the greater community.
+We value our role as a Christ-centered university which addresses educational, cultural, civic, and economic needs by providing service opportunities for students, faculty, and staff.
+We strive to instill within students an awareness of people in need and a commitment to seeking solutions, both locally and globally.